marvin-nyalik/Coding-Challenge/README.md

 Given a binary array nums and an integer k, return the maximum number of consecutive 1's in the array if you can flip at most k 0's.

 - [ ] Solution in max_ones.rb

+## Problem: Longest Subarray of 1's After Deleting One Element
+Given a binary array nums, you should delete one element from it.

+Return the size of the longest non-empty subarray containing only 1's in the resulting array.
+Return 0 if there is no such subarray.

+- [ ] Solution in longest_of_ones.rb